 Grace to you!

-We come to the apex of Jesus’ revelation of his mission and through it, his identity.
+We come to the apex of the Lord Jesus' revelation of his mission and through it, his identity.
 On this revelation lies the point of division or unity among many.
-Also, upon it lies the victory over death.
+Also, upon it rests the victory over death and fears related to it.

-Sometimes, are you worried because of declining health condition?
+Sometimes, are you worried because of declining health conditions?
+Currently, we are concerned about the situation of the world with the Coronavirus Pandemic.
 Are you afraid that death may be imminent for a member of your family or a friend?
 Is the fear of death troubling you?
-This aspect of the revelation of Jesus’ identity and mission should be a consolation.
-The Lord reveals it in the context of the discussion of the temporary end of all life.
+This aspect of the revelation of the Lord's identity and mission should be a consolation.
+The Lord Jesus reveals it in the context of the discussion of the temporal end of all life.

 Victory over death is victory over what death represents—eternal loss.
-Eternal loss is a situation where one loses the very essence of his or her spiritual destiny and suffer the perpetual pain of being outside of it.
-There the soul wanders, like the myth of Sisyphus, under the burden of regrets for missed opportunities.
+Eternal loss could be described as a situation where one loses the very essence of his or her spiritual destiny and suffers the constant pain of being outside of it.
+There the soul wanders.
+Or it carries the weight of eternal judgment under the burden of regrets for missed opportunities, like Sisyphus in Albert Camus' The Myth of Sisyphus.

-The medieval mystic writer, Dante’s inferno, and many other mystics have portrayed in symbolic ways the hopelessness and excruciating condition of hell.
+The medieval mystic writer, Dante's inferno, and many other mystics have portrayed in symbolic ways the hopelessness and torturous condition of hell.
 Biblical imageries of that condition are nothing short of unimaginable loss.

-Victory over death is the state of the soul finally home—home where the true love of the soul is.
+Victory over death is the state of the soul, finally home—home where is the true love of the soul.
 Victory over death is victory over eternal loss.
-It is the summa cum laude (highest praise) of victory for humans.
-This is what Jesus guarantees us when he says; “Truly, truly, I say to you, if anyone keeps my word, he will never see death” (Jn 8:51).
+It is the summa cum laude (with highest praise) of victory for humans.
+It is what Jesus guarantees us when he says, "Truly, truly, I say to you, if anyone keeps my word, he will never see death" (Jn 8:51).

-In the I Am, it’s all life and no death.
+In the I Am, it's all life and no death.
 In Christ, the I Am, life is assured, and eternal death overcome.
-The I Am is the ever present—literarily the word is the verb to be.
+The I Am is the ever-present.
+Literarily the phrase, I am, as we know, is the verb to be.
 God is.
-Those in God, those in Christ, will never die, because He Lives.
-They too live.
+Those in God, those in Christ, will never suffer eternal loss because God Lives.
+They, too, live because anyone in God lives.

 God love you.
 God bless you.